-As an adult, I had no idea that that habit stayed with me till I got into some heated arguments with my sweetheart.
+As an adult, I had no idea that the habit stayed with me till I got into some heated arguments with my partner.
 I trained myself to pay attention to my body’s reactions during conflicts, which helped me center myself and express my feelings.

 19. Claiming everything’s fine.
 Brushing off your problems.
 Vehemently avoiding talking about how you feel with loved ones.
 Refusing help.
 Perfectionism.